arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/12.emwin-guide/content.md

 ### Text

 Most widgets have label functions attached to them.
 However if you want to print something independetent of a widget you can use the `GUI_DispString("");` function.
-This will display any text put in as a paramater.
+This will display any text put in as a parameter.

 Calling `GUI_SetColor()` before the text print will allow you to change the color of the text that is then printed.
 [Here](https://wiki.segger.com/CHOOSECOLOR_(Sample)) you can find the colors available.